 Establishing the microbiome

-The human body has a ecosystem which consists of microbes called the microbiome and it lives within the digestive tract.
+The human body has an ecosystem which consists of microbes called the microbiome, and it lives within the digestive tract.
 The foundation of these is established only by the age of 3.
 Only if the microbiome is developed and established properly will the immune system follow suit and this will determine how one develops allergies.

 Digestive Tract Lining

-The lining of the digestive tract needs to be better developed.
-The one we are born with is leaky, hyperpermable and porous and therefore we need to be very careful as to what goes in to it, as on the other side of this tract is 80% of our immune system.
+The lining of the gastrointestinal tract needs to be better developed.
+The one we are born with is leaky, hyperpermeable and porous and therefore we need to be very careful as to what goes into it, as on the other side of this tract is 80% of our immune system.
 Therefore, it is advisable to wait until the digestive tract is fully developed.